Iterative Thresholding and Projection Algorithms and Model-Based Deep Neural Networks for Sparse LQR Control Design: Introduction

 The contribution of this paper is three-fold.
-Firstly, we introduce a simple but efficient algorithms - Iterative Shrinkage-Thresholding Algorithm (ISTA) and Iterative Sparse Projection Algorithm (ISPA) - for the sparse optimal control design problems.
+Firstly, we introduce simple but efficient algorithms - Iterative Shrinkage-Thresholding Algorithm (ISTA) and Iterative Sparse Projection Algorithm (ISPA) - for the sparse optimal control design problems.
 Inspired by the well-known iterative thresholding algorithm in the field of signal processing\cite{beck2009fast,daubechies2004iterative,tibshirani2013lasso}, we design the ISTA for the sparse optimal control design problem with handling a feasible set in feedback controller design.
 In the context of optimization, the major difference between the conventional ISTA and the proposed ISTA is that the optimal control problem has a feasible set of possible feedback matrices stabilizing a control system, while the conventional ISTA deals with the problem with no constraints.
 For the ISPA, we consider using the projection algorithm for the sparsity-promoting operation.
 In the numerical experiments, we show that our ISTA and ISPA can provide a trade-off solution between LQR cost and sparsity level on feedback matrices, and our proposed methods can outperform the ADMM-based algorithm introduced in \cite{lin2013design} and the GraSP based method introduced in \cite{lian2017game}, Secondly, we provide the analyses of our algorithms for the sparse LQR control design problems.
 Finally, we further design Deep Neural Network (DNN) models based on our ISTA and Fast ISTA (FISTA).
 The DNNs based the ISTA and FISTA can also be understood as the model-based DNN models for the ISPA as well.
 Numerical experiments demonstrate that the neural network models can further enhance the performance of the proposed algorithms for sparse optimal control design.
+In the previous conference paper that served as a precursor to this journal paper, we introduced the concept of ISTA for sparse optimal control design, along with its model-based DNN implementation.
+Building upon the conference precursor, this paper presents significant extensions.
+Firstly, we introduce a novel algorithm called ISPA.
+Additionally, we provide comprehensive analyses of the ISTA algorithm and its enhanced DNN counterpart, DNN-FISTA, which is based on the fast ISTA.
+Furthermore, we include additional simulations involving a power system model to further validate our proposed methods, and a comparison between GraSP \cite{lian2017game} and ISPA.

 The rest of the paper is organized as follows.
 In Section \ref{sec:signal}, we introduce the problem formulation for the optimal control design problems minimizing LQR with sparsity constraint on communication network.
 In Section \ref{sec:review}, we review the previous research on sparse LQR control design problems.
 In Section \ref{sec:algo}, we briefly introduce the ISTA for sparse signal recovery and describe the ISTA for the sparse LQR control design problem.
 Section \ref{sec:ISPA} describes the ISPA and its relation with the ISTA.
 Section \ref{sec:DNN} introduces the model-based DNNs based on our proposed algorithms.
 In Section \ref{sec:experiment}, we demonstrate the performance of our proposed methods including the ISTA, the ISPA, and the DNN models against the previous research using ADMM \cite{lin2013design} and GraSP \cite{lian2017game}.
 Finally, we summarize the paper in Section \ref{sec:conclusion}.